GISRedeDev/PyNetworkFriction/docs/tutorial.md

 ## Data Preparation

 ### 1. Roads / Network Data (incl Source/Destination Matrix)
+**Note** this package was designed with Open Street Map (OSM) road networks in mind, but can be used with any road networks.
+OSM networks can be downloaded from [GEOFABRIK](https://download.geofabrik.de/) or programatically using [PYROSM](https://pyrosm.readthedocs.io/en/latest/#).

 Roads data can be prepared by creating a weighted centroid object, opening the roads data and creating a graph and edges objects, along with a source/destination matrix dataframe.
+The centroids variable defined below refers to a previously-created point data centroid dataset to be used in defining source/destination points.
+If this does not exist, the centroids geometries will be created (using the chosen CENTROID or WEIGHTED method) and saved to this path for future use.

 ```python
 import geopandas as gpd